-Incidence of non-fatal pediatric firearm injuries in the US higher than previously estimatedOctober 17th, 2011 in Health /
+Incidence of non-fatal pediatric firearm injuries in the US higher than previously estimatedOctober 17, 2011 in Medicine & Health / Health

 From 1999 to 2007, there were 185,950 emergency department (ED) visits in the U.S. for firearm injuries in children aged 0 to 19 years.
 A new abstract presented Monday, Oct.
 17, at the American Academy of Pediatrics (AAP) National Conference and Exhibition in Boston, provided an overview of these injuries, including a variety of risk factors including age, race, hospital location, and insurance type.

 Researchers analyzed data from the National Hospital Ambulatory Medical Care Survey of U.S. emergency department and ambulatory care visits and found that approximately 20,600 firearm injuries occur each year in children aged 0 to 19 years.
 Of these injuries, 4.5 percent, or 8,368 were fatal.
 Sixty- three percent of these injuries were intentional; 37 percent, or more than a third of these injuries, were unintentional.

 Male children, adolescents aged 11 and older, and those of black race, were at higher risk for an ED visit secondary to a firearm injury.

 Overall, the rate of non-fatal pediatric firearm injuries was 30 percent higher than previously reported according to lead study author Saranya Srinivasan, MD.